cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

    to how `CheckTx` currently works.
 3. Transactions that the application deems valid are then sent to the mempool by the application, e.g. through some form of RPC mechanism.
-The mempool is then expected to propagate these transactions to the rest of the network.
+The mempool is then expected to propagate these transactions to the rest of the network using its own communication layer, independent of the CometBFT P2P layer.
 4. During `PrepareProposal`, a Comet validator will reap transactions from the mempool by way of an RPC call.